fasttrack42/FastTrack48/README.md

 | 72h+ | Immune cell regeneration | [ANECDOTAL, single-study] | Traces to one 2014 USC paper (Cheng et al., *Cell Stem Cell*) on **prolonged fasting + refeeding cycles in mice and a small human chemo-patient cohort**, showing stem-cell-mediated hematopoietic regeneration on refeeding — not fasting itself, and not independently replicated at scale in healthy humans |

 **Notes**
-- the underlying biology is a continuum with wide individual variance with glycogen stores, muscle mass, prior fasting adaptation, sex, age all shifting these windows by 6–24h in either direction.
+- the actual time windows can vary depending on your glycogen stores, muscle mass, prior fasts, sex, age and can drift 6–24h in either direction.
-- self-reported fasting-community data (r/fasting, Longo's own case reports) consistently claims subjective mental clarity and appetite suppression peaking days 2–3 — this is real pattern-of-report data but confounded by ketone-mediated euphoria and dehydration/electrolyte effect.

 The calculations are based on a "rule-of-thumb" quality model for determining what fasting stage you are currently in.
 It has been to some degree validated through real world testing using a ketone breath meter, as well as reading medical studies on the matter, but even still, it is just a rule-of-thumb.
 There are many things that would affect what stage you are in on a particular fast.